3squ/reunitedTranslation/README.md

 # reunitedTranslation
-This repository contains translation for myTeardrop
+This repository currently contains translations for unmodified myTeardrop game.
 ## Contribution
-You can contribute by forking, modify, and send a pull request.
+You can contribute by forking, modify, and sending a pull request.

+Use en-US.json as a template.